 1. Bissap

-Bissap is a Congolese drink made from soaking dried hibiscus leaves and adding LOTS of sugar.
+Bissap is a drink made from boiling dried hibiscus leaves in water and then adding LOTS of sugar.
 It’s served chilled.
 It’s a very simple and refreshing drink.
-Just don’t get it on your white shirt or else you will have that stain forever.
+Just don’t get it on your white shirt or else you will have that purple stain forever.

 2. Safou

-Safou is the food that I miss the most from Africa by far.
+Safou is the food that I miss the most from Africa.
 People have mixed feelings about safou.
 Either you love it or you hate it.
 I thought it was gross the first time I ate it but then fell in love with it the second time that I ate it.
 Safou is a fruit that you can only find in Central Africa (Nigeria, Cameroon, Gabon, Congo).
 The outside is purple and it is hard and you have to cook it by either boiling it in water or by frying it on a pan.
 When cooked it is softer and the interior is green.
 You can season it with some salt and then eat it.
 Safou is super good and I wish I could find it here in the US.
+The last time I had safou was in Paris.
+There are a lot of Africans who sell it in one part of the city.

 3. Fanta Passion

-Fanta passion is another thing you can only find in Congo Brazzaville.
-It is super delicious.
-That is why we drank so much as you can see in the above picture.
+Fanta passion is something you can only find in Congo Brazzaville.
+It is the best soda ever.
+We drank a lot of it as you can see in the above picture.
 The 1-liter version above costs $2 and you can find smaller ones for 50 cents.
 It is sooo good.
-We need to make a petition to have Fanta Passion everywhere.
+We need to make a petition to have Fanta Passion be sold everywhere.

 Do you want to know the top 10 things every missionary going to Africa needs?
 Check this out: https://ldsmissionarygear.com/top-10-things-needed-in-africa/